False daisy

 Medicinal uses:

-One of Dasapushpa, It increases immunity power, induce hair growth, to increase blood circulation, skin diseases, premature graying, shiny hair, boils, infections and inflammations, heel pain, toothache, Elephantiasis.
+One of Dasapushpa that it increases immunity power, induces hair growth, increases blood circulation, skin diseases, premature graying, shiny hair, boils, infections and inflammations, heel pain, toothache, and Elephantiasis.

 Chemical contents: